AlexanderLago/Function-Approximation-Optimization-Problem/README.md

 these first-order conditions and the resource constraint, it can be shown that the solution is characterized by infnite pairs of equations
 .
 1. Solve the maximization problem (60 Points).
-Use the collocation method to nd the optimal consumption policy c
+Use the collocation method to and the optimal consumption policy c
 ∗
 t as a function of capital in the beginning of the period kt.
 That is, consider the functional equation: